 2. Justifying ideas

-Your exhibition commentary should include a strong justification for why your have objects have been chosen for the practice exhibition.
+Your commentary should include a strong justification for why you have chosen your objects for the exhibition.
 This should be done within the context of the core theme, or one of the optional themes.

 3. Using evidence